waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Kafka/Kafka SSL.md

 If you are running a job in an environment other than a Kafka cluster, copy the truststore and keystore files \(in the /etc/ecm/kafka-conf/ directory on any node of the cluster\) in the Kafka cluster to the running environment and add configurations accordingly.

-Use the producer and consumer programs in the Kafka as an example.
+Take the producer and consumer programs in Kafka as an example.

-1. Create the configuration file ssl.properties, and add configuration items.
+1. Create the configuration file ssl.properties and add configuration items.

     ```
     security.protocol=SSL